Puerto Rico campaign: Treaty of Paris of 1898

-The Puerto Rico campaign, which began with Yales's capture of Rita on May 8 and ended on December 10, after the Treaty of Paris was signed, was short compared to the other campaigns in the Spanish–American War, because the war came to an end before the military objective of the campaign was completed.
+The Puerto Rico campaign, which began with Yales's capture of Rita on May 8, and ended on December 10, after the Treaty of Paris was signed, was short compared to the other campaigns in the Spanish–American War, because an armistice stopped the hostilities between Spain and the United States on August 12.
+As a result, the campaign came to an end before its military objective in Puerto Rico was completed, which was to reach and take the capital city of San Juan.
 Among the factors which benefited the invaders in the short campaign was that the Puerto Ricans who resided in the southern and western towns and villages resented Spanish rule and tended to view the Americans as their liberators.
 The Treaty of Paris came into effect on April 11, 1899, when the documents of ratification were exchanged.
 Some Puerto Rican leaders such as José de Diego and Eugenio María de Hostos expected the United States to grant the island its independence and in the case of Rosendo Matienzo Cintrón and the committee which he headed, greeted General Miles and the invaders in Ponce with banquets.
-Believing that Puerto Rico would gain its independence, a group of men staged an uprising in Ciales which became known as "El Levantamiento de Ciales" or the "Ciales Uprising of 1898" and proclaimed Puerto Rico to be a republic.
+Believing that Puerto Rico would gain its independence, a group of men staged an uprising in Ciales on August 13, 1898, which became known as El Levantamiento de Ciales or the "Ciales Uprising" and proclaimed Puerto Rico a republic.
 The Spanish authorities who were unaware that the cease fire had been signed brutally suppressed the uprising.
-Another reason which can explain why the campaign was short and not as violent as the others is that the 1st, 2nd and 3rd Puerto Rican Provisional Battalions were in Cuba defending that island against the American invaders.
+Another reason which can explain why the campaign was short and not as violent as the others is that the 1st, 2nd and 3rd Puerto Rican provisional battalions were in Cuba defending that island against the American invaders.